newtheatre/history-project/_shows/18_19/the_seagull.md

     author: Judith Webster
     title: "Theatre Review [Sort Of]: The Seagull by Florence Bell"
     date: 2019-03-29
-    quote: Whilst I may not have understood everything, I still enjoyed the play - and laughed!
-I was surprised at how funny this adaptation of The Seagull was.
+    quote: "Whilst I may not have understood everything, I still enjoyed the play - and laughed!
+I was surprised at how funny this adaptation of The Seagull was."
   - type: Review
     href: https://kevcastletheatrereviews.blogspot.com/2019/03/the-seagull-by-anton-chekhov-adapted-by.html
     snapshot: qKs1y
     publisher: Kev Castle Reviews
     title: "\"The Seagull\" by Anton Chekhov, adapted by Florence Bell"
     date: 2019-03-28
-    quote: Chekhov may be a classic writer but can be misconstrued as a bit of a "bum-acher", but with this adaptation, NNT have injected new life, and fun, into an old play.
+    quote: "Chekhov may be a classic writer but can be misconstrued as a bit of a \"bum-acher\", but with this adaptation, NNT have injected new life, and fun, into an old play."

 ---